-This two-year Master in Engineering, with 8 specialisations taught in English, provides an outstanding opportunity to study experience La French Tech at the heart of Europe’s premier business district.
-You will have the choice of diverse majors covering the latest innovations in engineering : Financial engineering & Quantitative finance, Actuarial science, Fintech, IoT & security, Data & Artificial Intelligence, Modeling & computational mechanics, Industry 4.0, Energy & sustainable cities, Health Engineering & Biotechnology .
+This two-year Master Degree in Engineering, with 11 majors taught in English, provides an outstanding opportunity to study experience La French Tech at the heart of Europe’s premier business district.

-The ESILV Master in Engineering degree is conferred by the Commission des Titres d’Ingénieur (CTI), which is the only independent body authorised by French law to recognize and evaluate engineering programmes delivered in France.
+The ESILV Engineer’s degree is conferred by the Commission des Titres d’Ingénieur (CTI), which is the only independent body authorised by French law to recognize and evaluate engineering programmes delivered in France.

 ESILV continuously adapts its programmes to ever-changing economic trends to ensure that students are taught the latest, most up-to-date skills and knowledge.
 Major courses consider company and job market needs and are all entryways into the student’s desired professional occupation.

 ESILV careers service aims to help students realise their potential by offering dedicated careers coaching to define and achieve their career goals.
 As a student of ESILV, you’ll attend careers seminars and events throughout your studies, such as the iPitch&Meet event.